LLParse/kube-crd-skel/README.md

 This project provides a skeleton for writing Kubernetes controllers that interact with Kubernetes CustomResourceDefinitions.

-## Building (optional)

-The controller is pre-compiled and stored in Dockerhub.
-To build it, run:

-`hack/build`

 ## Usage

-1. Start a Kubernetes v1.7.0+ cluster and configure `kubectl` CLI with a valid kubeconfig.
+1. Start a Kubernetes v1.7.0+ cluster and configure `kubectl` CLI with a valid kube config.
-2. Run `kubectl create -f hack/deploy.yaml` to start the controller.
+2. Run `kubectl create -f hack/deploy.yaml` to start an in-cluster controller.
-3. Run `kubectl create -f hack/valid_vms.yaml` to create some example objects.
+3. Run `kubectl create -f hack/example/vm.yaml` to create an example object.

+## Building

+To build the controller for your machine's OS/architecture, run:

+`hack/build.sh`

+To build the Docker image `mydockerhubacct/ranchervm-controller:dev`, run:

+`IMAGE=yes REPO=mydockerhubacct hack/build.sh`

+The script will ask you if you want to publish the image to Dockerhub.

-## Code Generation
+### Code Generation

-Changing CRD specifications will require regenerating client code.
-To do so, run the following:
+Changing CRD schema will require regenerating client code.
+To do so, run:

 `hack/update-codegen.sh`

-You may check if generated code is out of date at any time by running:

-`hack/verify-codegen.sh`
+### Updating dependencies

+This project uses [glide](https://github.com/Masterminds/glide) for package management.
+To update the project dependencies, run:

+`hack/update-deps.sh`

 ## Validation

-In v1.9, CRD validation is a beta feature and is enabled, by default.
-In v1.8, it is an alpha feature and must be explicitly enabled.
+In Kubernetes v1.9, CRD validation beta feature is enabled by default.
+In Kubernetes v1.8, CRD validation alpha feature must be explicitly enabled.
 To do so, start `kube-apiserver` with the following flag appended:

 `--feature-gates=CustomResourceValidation=true`

-If the feature is left disabled, no validation will occur at the apiserver.
-It is up to the CRD creator / controller to validate the specification and react accordingly.
+If the feature remains disabled, any validation definitions will be ignored.